Games & Quizzes

 /dräpt/

 having fallen or been allowed to fall vertically.
-To fall or lie down quickly, as when shot.
+To (cause to) reduce in quantity or quality.

 European herb somewhat resembling celery widely naturalized in Britain coastal regions and often cultivated as a potherb.